Research Data Management

 Consider the following questions:

-- Is any of the data classed as personal or sensitive personal data under the Data Protection Act 1998?
-See the Research and Data Protection webpage as well as the IT for SLMS page for SLMS researchers on handling sensitive data.
+- Is any of the data classed as personal or special category personal data under the Data Protection Legislation (2018)?

 - What data should be treated as confidential, even within the research team?